Apply for a rebate

 - Submit an online application.
 The Project Administrator (Center for Sustainable Energy) will reserve funds for your rebate.

 - Submit supporting documentation within 14 calendar days from the date you submitted your online application.
-The supporting documentation may be scanned and submitted through the CVRP website.
-Applicants without internet access may mail the supporting documentation to the Administrator: Center for Sustainable Energy, Clean Vehicle Rebate Project, 9325 Sky Park Court, Suite 100, San Diego, CA 92123.
+The supporting documentation may be scanned and submitted securely through the CVRP website.
+Public fleet supporting documents should be submitted to email@example.com.
+Applicants without internet access may mail the supporting documentation to the Project Administrator: Center for Sustainable Energy, Clean Vehicle Rebate Project, 9325 Sky Park Court, Suite 100, San Diego, CA 92123.
 If mailed, submittal date will be determined by U.S. mail postmark.
 For security purposes, supporting documents that are sent on removable media (flash drives, CDs, DVDs, etc.) will not be accepted.
-Because of security and privacy concerns, applicants are strongly discouraged from emailing their supporting documentation.
-However, applicants may email their supporting documentation to email@example.com with the understanding that they accept all risk associated with emailing these documents.
+Because of security and privacy concerns, emailing is not recommended and applicants are strongly encouraged to submit supporting documentation via secure document upload on the CVRP website.
+However, applicants may email their supporting documentation to firstname.lastname@example.org with the understanding that they accept all risk associated with emailing these documents.
 Required documentation will include, at a minimum, the following: